EdgeVerve/oe-data-table/README.md

 `cellClassRules` | Object having class name to be applied as key and an expression to evaluate as value `valueGetter` | A custom getter function which returns a value for the property specified in the `key`.
 `hidden` | Column will be hidden if it is set to true.
+`autoFit` | table height should be set by user when this property is true.

 ### Styling